-1.2 This report presents an assessment of the predicted effects on the significance of heritage assets which could be caused by the proposed development.
-This report does not assess below ground heritage in any great detail, given that the only relevant ground disturbance is related to the proposed installation of new play equipment and summer house to the rear play area.
+1.3 This report, which is an updated and amended version of a report first prepared in 2023, presents an assessment of the predicted effects on the significance of heritage assets which could be caused by the proposed development.
+This report does not assess below ground heritage in any great detail, given that the only relevant ground disturbance is related to the installation of new internal and perimeter fencing.

-1.3 Potential harm could also arise from an alteration to setting in respect of the house at Marle Place as well as designated and non-designated assets in the vicinity, including the St. John's Conservation Area.
+1.4 Potential harm could also arise from an alteration to setting in respect of the house at Marle Place as well as designated and non-designated assets in the vicinity, including the St. John's Conservation Area.

-1.4 This assessment has been prepared in accordance with the requirements of the National Planning Policy Framework 2023, the Mid-Sussex District Council Local Development Plan and relevant standards and guidance.
+1.5 This assessment has been prepared in accordance with the requirements of the National Planning Policy Framework 2023, the Mid-Sussex District Council Local Development Plan and relevant standards and guidance.

-1.5 A heritage asset is defined in the National Planning Policy Framework (Annex 2) as 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions because of its heritage interest.
+1.6 A heritage asset is defined in the National Planning Policy Framework (Annex 2) as 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions because of its heritage interest.
 Heritage assets include designated heritage assets and assets identified by the local planning authority (including local listing)'.

-1.6 Designated heritage assets include world heritage sites, scheduled monuments, listed buildings, protected wreck sites, registered parks and gardens, registered battlefields and conservation areas.
+1.7 Designated heritage assets include world heritage sites, scheduled monuments, listed buildings, protected wreck sites, registered parks and gardens, registered battlefields and conservation areas.
 Non-designated heritage assets include sites held on the County Historic Environment Record, elements of the historic landscape and sites where there is the potential to encounter unrecorded archaeological remains, and above ground assets such as buildings of local significance (locally listed).